NovaVoidHowl/VRCBhapticsIntegration/README.md

 Third-party libraries used as source code or bundled in binary form:
 - [bHaptics Haptic Library](https://github.com/bhaptics/haptic-library) is licensed under All rights reserved Copyright (c) 2016-2020 bHaptics Inc.
-See [LICENSE](https://www.bhaptics.com/legals/terms-and-conditions) for the full License.
+See [Terms and Conditions](https://www.bhaptics.com/legals/terms-and-conditions) for the full License.
 Express permission from the company.

 VRCBhapticsIntegration is not sponsored by, affiliated with or endorsed by VRChat, Unity Technologies, or their affiliates.
 "Unity" is a trademark or a registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.